WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 # AuthenticatorConfig 0x06

-This command is used to configure various authenticator features through the use of its subcommands.
+This command is used to configure various authenticator features using its subcommands.
 It is part of the authenticator API and is new to CTAP2.1.

-You will need pinUvAuthParam.
+- You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
 Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md

 Do the exchange as specified in PinProtocol.
 We use the below value as a PinUvAuthToken test vector for authenticatorConfig in **Example 1**
 ```